Umpaku dialect: Pronunciation

 Umpaku dialect, especially Izumo-ben, uniquely among dialects in the Chūgoku region, superficially resembles Tōhoku dialects in pronunciation and is thus also called Zūzū-ben.
 It has neutralization of the high vowels "i" and "u".

 Vowels

 Voiceless vowel sounds are common in most western Japanese accents and this is no different in Izumo where they are commonly heard.

 In Izumo and western Hoki, just like the Tohoku dialects "i" and "u" sounds are centralized. "i" is commonly pronounced [ï] and "u" [ɯ̈].

 Consonants

 The dropping of "r" sounds

 In Izumo and western Hoki dialects, "r" sounds are often dropped and replaced with an elongation of the previous vowel. e.g. dare > daa "who", arimasu > aamasu "there is".
-In particular this often happens to "ri" and "ru" sounds which are almost all replaced by this elongated sound.
+In particular this often happens to "ri" and "ru" syllables which are almost all replaced by this elongated sound.
 In some areas, shiroi "white" becomes shie and akeru "to open" becomes akyae.
 In Oki, these sounds are also replaced by sokuon such as sono tsumodda (sono tsumori da).